KAIST-PAI-lab/GPALexp/README.md

 Please refer to this [Wiki page](https://github.com/KAIST-PAI-lab/GPALexp/wiki) for further details.

 ## For Linux and Mac OS
 All functions defined inside `src/gpalexp` directory works properly, regardless of OS types.
-However, the example experiment code in the downloaded file (`nlt_example.zip`) only supports Windows OS.
+However, the example experiment code in the downloaded file (`nlt_example.zip`) does not support Linux OS.
 This is due to the compatibility with the experiment-related functions supported by PsychoPy package.
 We've tried to specify appropriate dependencies to make it executable in Linux, but we were not able to.
-For Mac OS, we haven't tested `nlt_example.zip` in Mac OS setting.
-Therefore, please note that the provided code example is likely to produce an error if not executed in Windows.
+Therefore, please note that there might be unexpected outcomes when running `nlt_example/gpal_nlt.py` in Linux-based OS (e.g. CentOS, Ubuntu, ...)

+For Mac OS, we've tested the example experiment code file and confirmed it running without any problems.

 ## Contacts
 If there are any things that the maintainer should be noticed (bug reports, update requests, questions, future suggestions, etc), please feel free to contact Junyup Kim (ytrewq271828@kaist.ac.kr).